 What Do Home Appraisers Look For?

-- Living condition of the home: Unlike a home inspector, the appraiser isn’t looking for specific faults or issues.
+Unlike a home inspector, the appraiser isn’t looking for specific faults or issues.
 Instead, they’ll be assessing the general condition of the property.
-The appraiser will count the number of bedrooms, make sure there are no safety hazards present and check the functionality of home systems.
+The appraiser will count the number of bedrooms, ensure the absence of any safety hazards and check the functionality of home systems.

-- Home improvements: If you’ve completed any upgrades or renovations to your house, the appraiser will consider them, but only if they’re permanent fixtures.
+If you’ve completed any upgrades or renovations to your house, the appraiser will consider them – but only if they’re permanent fixtures.
 For an improvement to increase the value of your home, the upgrade will need to be left behind when you move.
-Otherwise, the appraiser will not include it in their evaluation.
+Otherwise, the appraiser won’t include it in their evaluation.

 After the appraiser finishes their research, they make a final valuation of the property in a formal report.
 The appraiser then delivers that report to your mortgage lender.

 How Much Does An Appraisal Cost (And Who Pays)?

 A home appraisal can cost anywhere in the $300 – $2,000 range.
 You’ll pay less for a single-family home appraisal than a multifamily home appraisal.